mintproject/dame_cli/docs/profiles.md

 Success
 ```

-## Run your models
+## Run models using profiles

-I have created a new model (id: `05641ef5-3937-47bd-b91a-4b5cd0ab615c`).
+Imagine we have created a new model configuration setup (id: `05641ef5-3937-47bd-b91a-4b5cd0ab615c`) under our user (e.g., mosorio@isi.edu).

-If I try to run it with the default profile (`mint@isi.edu`) is going to fail because the profile doesn't have the model.
+If I try to run it with the default profile (`mint@isi.edu`) is going to fail because the profile doesn't have that model.

 ```bash
 $ dame setup show 05641ef5-3937-47bd-b91a-4b5cd0ab615c